2025

 Day 9: Alyth – Dundee, approx. 45 / 50 km

-Crossing the hills of the Highlands, you reach the lively city of Dundee, which lies directly on the Tay estuary.
-Dundee is considered one of the sunniest places in Scotland and there is plenty to discover here: The RRS Discovery, the royal research ship with which Robert Falcon Scott undertook his first expeditions to the Antarctic.
-Or a jute mill, where you can learn details about the production of the fabric.
-Round off the evening in one of the many restaurants.
+Crossing the hills of the Highlands, you’ll arrive in the vibrant city of Dundee, located on the banks of the Tay estuary.
+Known as one of the sunniest places in Scotland, Dundee offers a wealth of attractions to explore.
+Visit the RRS Discovery, the royal research ship used by Robert Falcon Scott on his first expeditions to Antarctica.
+You can also explore a historic jute mill, where you’ll learn about the fascinating production of this iconic fabric.
+After a day of discovery, unwind by enjoying a meal at one of Dundee’s many excellent restaurants.

 Broughty Castle, Dundee, Scotland